Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 Q: Uh, what kind of thing would you recommend then, cause I don't eat much of that.

-A: For you I would recommend six ounces of egg.
+A: For you I would recommend six ounces a day.

 Q: Okay.